 New Pick- DeAndre Hopkins WR (Drafted 27th Overall by Texans)

 There were a lot of players the Chiefs could’ve used this pick on.
-The team had a bunch of needs, but a great wide receiver like Hopkins is a would’ve given the team a great triple threat along with Pro Bowlers Alex Smith and Jamaal Charles.
+The team had a bunch of needs, but a great wide receiver like Hopkins would’ve given Kansas City a great triple threat along with Pro Bowlers Alex Smith and Jamaal Charles.

 Jacksonville Jaguars Pick #2